Erotic Sculpture - 10 Titillating Examples From the History of Art

-This sculpture is one of Naples’s most prized artworks, and when it traveled to the UK a couple of years ago for the Pompeii Exhibition at the British museum the museum representatives had to include a parental guidance notice.
+This sculpture is one of Naples’s most prized artworks, and when it traveled to the UK a couple of years ago for the Pompeii Exhibition at the British museum the museum representatives had to include parental guidance notice.
 The statue depicts Pan, Greek god of the wild having sex with a nanny goat.
-The Pan himself is half-man, half-goat creature and in the Greek and Roman mythology he is one of the nature deities famous for his sexual powers and a symbol of procreation.
+The Pan himself is half-man, half-goat creature and in the Greek and Roman mythology, he is one of the nature deities famous for his sexual powers and a symbol of procreation.
 With phallic sculptures being a commonplace in the house of Romans who believed in their power to bring luck, Pan copulating with a goat statue was never questioned as perverse or shocking, as it was part of the religious beliefs.
 Should it be shocking now?

 Khajuraho Monuments in India

-Except from their monumental architectural style Khajuraho Group of Monuments in Madhya Pradesh, India are also world-famous for their erotic sculptures that decorate the interior and exterior walls of the temples.
+Apart from their monumental architectural style Khajuraho Group of Monuments in Madhya Pradesh, India are also world-famous for their erotic sculptures that decorate the interior and exterior walls of the temples.
 There are disputes among scholars whether these visualizations of various sexual behaviors stand for tantric sexual practices or are they representations of Kama as an essential part of the cultural tradition.
 Further on, it is not certain whether these sculptures represent gods or humans, mythical or everyday scenes.
-Whatever they stand for, these sculptures bring the orgy-like scenes and various sexual positions, celebrating the erotic freedom as a necessary part of the human life.
+Whatever they stand for, these sculptures bring the orgy-like scenes and various sexual positions, celebrating erotic freedom as a necessary part of human life.

 Bernini – The Ecstasy of St. Theresa